 Acting and the Audience: Production 1

-With a full-scale screen acting project, you’ll produce high production value material for your showreel.
-You’ll turn research and core techniques into a solo performance project, and put on a full-scale public performance to be shown at the Academy of Music and Theatre Arts (AMATA) festival.
+Tackling a full-scale screen-acting project, you'll produce high-production-value material for your showreel.
+You'll turn research and core techniques into a solo performance project, and put on a full-scale public performance to be shown at the Academy of Music & Theatre Arts (AMATA) festival.

-Using your practical and theoretical exploration and research, you’ll produce an essay about your acting and performance interests.
+Using your knowledge of both practice and theory, you'll produce an essay about your acting and performance interests.
 You'll also grow your industry knowledge through masterclasses, guest speakers and practitioners.

 Screen Acting Project